 Murkrow: a Pokemon, a teammate, a legend.
 Perhaps the most versatile Pokemon in all of LC, Murkrow's niche is to fill all niches.
 Besides boasting some of the highest mixed attacking stats in all of Little Cup (85 in both Attack and Special Attack), it has complementary offensive dual STABs—Flying and Dark—which are backed up by a fantastic offensive movepool, including Brave Bird, Sucker Punch, Heat Wave, Icy Wind, and Drill Peck.
 It also hits the illustrious Speed stat of 19, guaranteeing it a Speed tie with Misdreavus and Staryu, as well as the ability to outspeed all common users of Shell Smash when it dons a Choice Scarf.
 As if these traits were not enough, the Dream World bestowed Prankster upon it, which allows it to obtain priority Substitute, Roost, and a wealth of other options.

 Sucker Punch works fantastically in conjunction with Substitute.
 Notably, Pokemon such as Slowpoke and Bronzor will be forced to attack Murkrow when it is behind a Substitute, allowing Murkrow a free hit on them.
 The combination of the two also enables Murkrow to handle Choice Scarf users with ease if it uses Substitute as they switch in, as it will have basically a free 2HKO provided they do not resist Sucker Punch.
-Furthermore, it allows Murkrow to act as a check to Clamperl and other Shell Smash users as well as Misdreavus, provided none of these Pokemon are running Substitute.
-Unfortunately, Murkrow is not able to handle Ice Shard Shellder or Snover, as they will outspeed Murkrow if they have a Choice Scarf.Team Options & Additional Comments >>>
+Sucker Punch also allows Murkrow to act as a check to Clamperl and other Shell Smash users as well as Misdreavus, provided none of these Pokemon are running Substitute or priority.
+Unfortunately, Murkrow is not able to handle Ice Shard Shellder and Snover, as they will outspeed Murkrow if they have Choice Scarfs.Team Options & Additional Comments >>>

 This set appears very similar to MixKrow, which is part of what makes it so deadly.
-Hidden Power Grass allows Murkrow to act as a revenge killer to Shell Smash Tirtouga and Omanyte.
-Dark Pulse is also an option for a guaranteed hit on Misdreavus and insurance against Slowpoke.
-Alternatively, Icy Wind can act as a last stand against Dragon-types with Dragon Dance, at worst bringing them back to a normal Speed stat.
+Hidden Power Grass pummels Chinchou, who is otherwise one of the most solid Murkrow switch-ins.
+Dark Pulse can be used instead as a Dark-type STAB that isn't contingent on your opponent attacking if opposing Chinchou do not worry you.
 Sucker Punch is still useful, even on a Choice Scarf set, as it gains STAB and gets around Ice Shard Shellder and Snover even if they don Choice Scarfs of their own.
-Heat Wave is helpful early game, when Bronzor and Ferroseed may try to switch in.
+Heat Wave is helpful early-game, when Bronzor and Ferroseed may try to switch in.
 It is also notable for possibly allowing Murkrow to net an early kill against Choice Scarf Magnemite, who may switch in early thinking it can outspeed and KO.Team Options & Additional Comments >>>

 Roost allows Murkrow to ditch its weaknesses to Ice- and Electric-type attacks, which means even if the opponent does manage to land a hit (the odds are against them), they will likely not KO if Murkrow is Roosting.
-This effect is multiplied when used alongside Drill Peck or Brave Bird, as although Roosting will make Murkrow susceptible to Fighting- and Bug-type moves, most users of these attacks, such as Mienfoo and Shelmet, are decimated by Drill Peck.Team Options & Additional Comments >>>
+This effect is multiplied when used alongside Drill Peck or Brave Bird, since although Roosting will make Murkrow susceptible to Fighting- and Bug-type moves, most users of these attacks, such as Mienfoo and Shelmet, are decimated by Drill Peck.Team Options & Additional Comments >>>

 Checks and Counters

 Bronzor walls all Murkrow without Heat Wave, and can even take some hits from Heat Wave with some investment.
-Bronzor also commonly uses Hidden Power Ice, which will deal a large sum of damage to any Murkrow not Roosting.
-Murkrow unfortunately is weak to Stealth Rock, so repeated switches in will wear down all sets without Roost—and even if it has Roost, it doesn't have stellar defenses to merit repeated uses of it.
+Bronzor also always breaks Murkrow's Substitute with Flash Cannon.
+Murkrow, unfortunately, is weak to Stealth Rock, so repeated switch-ins will wear down all sets without Roost—and even if it has Roost, it doesn't have stellar defenses to merit repeated uses of it.
 Tirtouga and Omanyte both have high Defense and Shell Smash, allowing them to set up and KO Murkrow.
-Clamperl is in much the same situation, and commonly uses Substitute to deal with Murkrow trying to use Sucker Punch.
+Clamperl cannot set up on Murkrow, but it commonly carries both Substitute and Shell Smash to deal with Murkrow trying to use Sucker Punch.
 However, all three Pokemon will be outsped if Murkrow opts for a Choice Scarf.
 Eviolite Misdreavus can come in and use Will-O-Wisp on an anticipated Sucker Punch.
 However, this leads to mind games if Murkrow is carrying Substitute.
 Magnemite resists every move in Murkrow's arsenal bar Heat Wave, and can easily KO with Thunderbolt.
 Chinchou doesn't resist Sucker Punch, but Eviolite versions can typically take a Sucker Punch and strike back with a super effective move.
 Snover and Shellder can both take a Sucker Punch, and both have super effective moves to hit Murkrow with.
 Alternatively, they can use Ice Shard, which will prevent Murkrow from picking them off with Sucker Punch.
 If you're feeling gutsy, you can have Mienfoo use a Fighting-type move on a predicted Roost; this is not recommended, however, since Murkrow can easily KO Mienfoo.
-If Scraggy gets a Dragon Dance boost, it will be able to beat all sets except Choice Scarf, Haze, or FeatherDance sets with Ice Punch.
+If Scraggy gets a Dragon Dance boost, it will be able to beat all sets except Choice Scarf with Ice Punch.
 Status hampers Murkrow as well.
 Paralysis cripples its huge Speed stat while burns do the same to its Attack.
 Toxic also severely hampers the longevity of Murkrow.
 Luckily, few users of these status moves have an easy time getting them off, and most of the times that Murkrow will get statused will be due to switching in on things like Scald.